 If you’d like aftermarket car warranty coverage, shopping for quality options and determining the best warranty provider for your needs can be difficult.
 While reputable extended car warranty companies can offer decent coverage at good rates, some extended car warranties are little better than warranty scams, taking customers’ money and failing to provide adequate service.

 If you know what to look for in a service contract, you have plenty of excellent options for coverage.
 We typically consider the following five categories when evaluating the best extended car warranty providers.

 Why it’s important: Industry standing is a good way to check whether a company is a fraud or legitimate.
 Look for extended warranty companies that have partnered with other trusted companies and that regularly win industry awards.

-How to check: One place to start when checking a company’s industry standing is the BBB.
+How to check: One place to start is the BBB.
 The BBB rates a provider based on how it resolves customer complaints, the transparency of its business practices, and any known licensing or advertising issues.

-Why it’s important: If you are going to spend upward of $1,000 on an extended warranty, it’s important that your most essential vehicle parts and components are covered.
+Why it’s important: If you are going to spend upwards of $1,000 on an extended warranty, it’s important that your most essential vehicle parts and components are covered.

 Why it’s important: If you want your extended warranty to help you save on repair costs, you need to find the best coverage plan at the lowest possible cost.